marcindulak/vagrant-opennebula-ha-tutorial-centos7/README.md

         $ vagrant ssh one1.mydomain -c "sudo su - oneadmin -c 'oneimage create --name windows --path /var/lib/libvirt/images/windows.qcow2 --datastore default --prefix vd --driver qcow2'"
         $ vagrant ssh one1.mydomain -c "sudo su - oneadmin -c 'oneimage list'"

-  It takes some time to download this image, but one can proceed with further `opennebula` commands.
+  It takes some time to import this image, but one can proceed with further `opennebula` commands.

 - create a VM template using that image: